Haivinh0704/chat-messenger-socketio/README.md

 See [Changelog](./CHANGELOG.md) for more information.
 ## Support

-Become my sponsor and help me maintain this project.(https://github.com/Haivinh0704/chat-messenger-socketio/issues) Thank you
+I'm in the process of developing, looking forward to your support and contributions(https://github.com/Haivinh0704/chat-messenger-socketio/issues) Thank you

 ## License